Compassion in Healthcare: Practical Policy for Civic Life

 - engagement and knowledge exchange activities which influenced the understanding and practices of those who participated

-- a series of video-shorts about compassion by colleagues in healthcare, humanities and social sciences
+- a series of videos (to the right of this page) about compassion by colleagues in healthcare, humanities and social sciences

 - short articles offering more in depth perspectives on compassion with further reading suggestions